Landing Int seeks US$18mln for Jeju ops via share placement

 Mar 31, 2020 Newsdesk Latest News, Rest of Asia, Top of the deck

 Asian casino developer Landing International Development Ltd is seeking to raise HKD137.1 million (US$17.7 million) in funding – net of expenses – via a share placement exercise.
+Separately, the company reported a net loss of HKD2.13 billion for full-year 2019, up 204 percent from the previous year.

-The money would be used for “general working capital of its gaming business and integrated leisure resort in Jeju Island, South Korea and interest expenses,” the company informed the Hong Kong Stock Exchange in a Monday filing after market hours.
+In a Monday filing to the Hong Kong Stock Exchange the company said the money raised via the share placement exercise would be used for “general working capital of its gaming business and integrated leisure resort in Jeju Island, South Korea and interest expenses.”

 Landing International created a resort with foreigner-only casino, called Jeju Shinhwa World (pictured), on South Korea’s Jeju Island.
 The gaming portion of the facility – Landing Casino – opened in February 2018.

-The effects of the Covid-19 pandemic have led to market-wide temporary closures of casinos in key gaming jurisdictions in the Asia-Pacific region; Landing Casino however remains open, GGRAsia confirmed on Tuesday by telephone.
+The effects of the Covid-19 pandemic have led to market-wide temporary closures of casinos in key gaming jurisdictions in the Asia-Pacific region, including in South Korea.
+Landing Casino however remains open, GGRAsia confirmed on Tuesday by telephone.

 Monday’s filing said that on the same day after stock market trading the group clinched an agreement to have placed nearly 587 million placing shares at HKD0.235 each.
 They would be offered to at least six parties described as third parties relative to the company.